mentos1386/cv/index.md

 Opinionated Framework built on top of NestJS and TypeORM.
 Was built in parallel with New Eden Social.
 Taken from that codebase to be introduced as a framework for others to use.
-Lack of time, resulted in me abandening the project.
+Lack of time, resulted in me abandoning the project.

 <h4>
     <span class="title"><strong>Nest Raven</strong></span>